Koenkk/zigbee2mqtt.io/docs/devices/SNZB-04.md

 ---
-title: "SONOFF SNZB-04 control via MQTT"
+title: "eWeLink SNZB-04 control via MQTT"
-description: "Integrate your SONOFF SNZB-04 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your eWeLink SNZB-04 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2020-07-10T21:02:48Z
 pageClass: device-page
 ---